 July 11, 2020 · 6 min read

-User Stories #1: Staying productive with Flow – Meet Juan
+User Story: Staying productive with Flow – Juan Germano

 Over the past few months, we have received a lot of fantastic messages and feedback from our users.
 Many of them are developers, designers, freelancers, and entrepreneurs themselves.
 With this series of interviews, we want to highlight our users’ personal take on productivity.